FastSLM: Hierarchical Temporal Abstraction for Efficient Long-Form Speech Adaptation

 \section{Additional Analysis of Hierarchical Temporal Modeling}

-To further substantiate the necessity of hierarchical temporal abstraction in HFQ-Former, we present additional analyses examining how different stages attend to both local and global speech context and compare HFQ-Former against a larger single-stage Q-Former operating under the same token budget.
+To further substantiate the necessity of hierarchical temporal abstraction in HTA, we present additional analyses examining how different stages attend to both local and global speech context and compare HTA against a larger single-stage abstractor operating under the same token budget.
 Local temporal cues correspond to short-range phonetic transitions, formant dynamics, and prosodic micro-patterns within 50 to 200 ms. In contrast, global temporal cues capture long-range structure such as discourse flow, topic progression, and speaker turns, which are especially important for long-form reasoning tasks including SSUM and SQQA.
-A single-stage Q-Former must simultaneously compress thousands of speech frames, forcing local and global cues to compete within a single attention scale, which leads to representational bottlenecks.
+A single-stage abstractor must simultaneously compress thousands of speech frames, forcing local and global cues to compete within a single attention scale, which leads to representational bottlenecks.